los7key/garden/docs/tech/ergodox.md

 Now to figure out how the tenting should be…

 ## Final words
 After 24 hours I gave it back.
 I really liked it, but switching between ortholinear keyboards was too difficult.
+I need brown switches.